friends-of-wp/wp-dev-cli/readme.md

 ## Why not using the official WordPress CLI?

 There is already a perfect [WordPress CLI](https://wp-cli.org/) out there.
 So why did we decide to implement one on our own?
-The classic CLI is build to manage your installed WordPress without using a browser.
+The WP CLI is build to manage your installed WordPress without using a browser.
 It helps with the daily work.

-Our new CLI is built for developers.
+Our new WP DEV CLI is built for developers.
 It provides all needed tools to create plugins, themes and other elements.
-So the dev cli is used before the go live and the classic one afterwards.
+So this CLI is used before the go live and the WP CLI afterwards.

+Being not the tool running on the server has one big advantage.
+We do not have to support old PHP versions.
+That means the dev cli can use all features PHP 8 has in store.

 ## Usage